 Our receivable investments primarily consists of (i) financial institutions bonds, (ii) trust rights, and (iii) wealth management products.
 We purchase investment products only when we have idle cash, and we do not conduct investments as part of our business.
-We diversify our investments to avoid concentration risks.
 We control and reduce our investment risk by purchasing investment products that guarantee preservations of principals or are guaranteed by guarantee companies.
 We intend to purchase investment products of terms shorter than three years only.